TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/palindromic-substrings/problem.md

 ### Constraints

 -   `1 <= len(s) <= 1000`
--   `s` consists of lowercase letters.
+-   `s` consists only of lowercase letters.

 ---